DhavanBNaik/Godot_VFX_Shaders/README.md

 # 🎨 Godot VFX Portfolio Project

-This project is a collection of stylized visual effects (VFX) built in **Godot Engine** as part of a personal technical art portfolio.
-It includes real-time shader work, particle effects, destruction systems, and scripting—highlighting skills relevant to the **Technical Artist** role.
+This project is a collection of stylized visual effects (VFX) developed in **Godot Engine** as part of a portfolio submission for an MSc programme application.
+It demonstrates practical skills in real-time shaders, particle systems, object destruction, and scripting, showcasing both creative and technical capabilities.

 ---